emhedlin/bim_2020/README.md

   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/pefa_terr.png">
   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/rlha_terr.png">
 </p>
 Updated territories for peregrines (left), and rough-legs (right), and occupied sites (points) for the year 2020.
-Maximum ndvi values from 2015 - 2020 are displayed as green as a base layer to show varying veg productivity in the study area.
+Territories are delineated with cluster analysis and euclidean distance, with a tree cut-off of 3500 meters.
+Maximum ndvi values from 2015 - 2020 are displayed as varying shades of green to show veg productivity in the study area.

 ## Status
 ### October 4